Table of Contents

 Having a consistent publishing schedule is both good for you and your team, as well as your audience.
 People want consistency!
 I don’t know about you with shows you really like, but I get in the habit of checking whether or not a new episode is published on their typical schedule.
 Similarly, we want to do this for our team, so we can reverse engineer how long each different stage of the production and publication stage should take.

 Before we onboarded our wonderful Director of Partnerships & Communications to help with guest bookings, I was doing it solo!
-I would batch outreach to new guests for a once a month sprint.
+I would batch outreach to new guests for a once-a-month sprint.
 I’d send out maybe 5-10 personalized emails in a single day.
-However, most people don’t respond on a first email (if you’ve never contacted them before).
+However, most people don’t respond to a first email (if you’ve never contacted them before).

 If you are manually tracking that follow-up, that outreach becomes burdensome quickly.
 Instead, use a tool like Mailshake, that will automate follow-up for you if your prospective guests don’t reply after a week or so.